northmule/buy-one-click-woocommerce/readme.txt

 The plugin adds a buy button in one click to your WooCommerce [You can view the work of the plugin on the test site](https://tastewp.com/new?pre-installed-plugin-slug=woocommerce%2Cbuy-one-click-woocommerce&redirect=plugins.php&ni=true)

-This is the best solution for Woocommers to easily add a quick order button to the site.
+This is the best solution for WooCommere to easily add a quick order button to the site.

 = Some advantages of the plugin: =
-* You only need Woocommere
+* You only need WooCommere
 * Several modes of operation
 * Several styles for the form directly from the plugin settings
 * Ability to customize styles for yourself